nomadinjax/esapi4cf/README.md

 RELEASE NOTES
 =============

-1.?.?a - 2013-?-?
+1.1.0a - 2013-?-?
-- ResourceDirectory can now be passed with ESAPI.init() instead of separate setResourceDirectory() call
+- ResourceDirectory can now be passed with ESAPI.init() rather than separate setResourceDirectory() call
+- better method backport for CF8 support: arrayFind(), isNull(), throw(), writeDump(), writeLog().
+Allows newer CFML engines to use native methods.
+-

 1.0.3a - 2013-10-18
 - fixed SafeSession#getAttributeNames exception 'hasNext' not defined